Skip to main content

 Whether you are purchasing a new build or already living in one, a few disciplined steps can make an enormous difference if a dispute develops later.

 If concerns arise, document conditions early with dated photos, videos, and written communications.
 Keeping organized records is often critical if disagreements develop later.
+Learn more about best practices for documenting construction defects to ensure you have the evidence you need.

 If a condition is recurring or expensive, consultation with qualified construction professionals may help clarify the cause and appropriate repair approach.